 As English is most common worldwide, most Dutch know how to have a conversation in English.
 It being a mandatory subject at school helps this process.

 The Netherlands has been known for many centuries for its trade with different countries.
-For example, with the port of Rotterdam, it has one of the largest import and export ports in Europe.
+For example, the port of Rotterdam has one of the largest import and export ports in Europe.

 The Dutch found out early on that speaking a foreign language can be of great importance when doing business with another country or with a company in a foreign country.